 I would like to thank Dick Staecker for permission to use the numbers from his catalogue of permit indicia, Canadian Permit Postage Catalogue.
 The fourth edition was published in March 2016 by the British North America Philatelic Society Ltd., and is available through the BNAPS Book Department.

-It has been a year since the listings were updated.
-This listing has 859 new Illustrated Permits and 76 new bulk mailers.
+It has been over a year since the listings were updated.
+This listing has 421 new Illustrated Permits and 27 new bulk mailers.
 However, it is not complete.
-I have at least 300 more permits to list.
-I decided to get these online rather than wait until I am all caught up.
+I have at least 1000 more permits to sort through to compare them with the current listings.

 Earle